Skip to main content

 Payment Schemes

-X402 v2 supports multiple payment schemes:
+X402 v2 supports two payment schemes:

 exact